VL-CZ/code-size-counter/README.md

 The program typically prints:
 - number of files found
 - total number of lines in these files (newline at the end of the file isn't counted)
-- total size of these files in kB (rounded to 2 decimal places)
+- total size of these files in KB (rounded to 2 decimal places).
+1 KB = 1024 bytes

 See the usage section for further details.